deanerik/academic-kickstart2/content/talk/test.md

-+++ title = "Effective strategies to help data science learners navigate the path from R novice to R programmer" date = 2018-08-09T13:46:14-05:00 # Schedule page publish date. draft = false

-Talk start and end times.
-End time can optionally be hidden by prefixing the line with #.
++++ date = 2018-11-30T13:30:00

+title = "The Next Step, and some tips to keep one step ahead"

-#time_start = 2018-03-12T13:46:14-05:00 #time_end = 2018-03-12T13:46:14-05:00
+time_start = 2018-03-12T13:46:14-05:00 time_end = 2018-03-12T13:46:14-05:00

+# Authors.
+Comma separated list, e.g. ["Bob Smith", "David Jones"].
+authors = [""]

-Abstract and optional shortened version. abstract = "" abstract_short = ""
+# Abstract and optional shortened version.
+abstract = "An overview on a successful transition to university, given to a graduating class of highschool students" abstract_short = "Science outreach"

-Name of event and optional event URL. event = "APRA Prospect Development 2018" event_url = "http://www.aprahome.org/pd2018"
+# Name of event and optional event URL.
+event = "Academic Theme Conference" event_url = "urlhere.com"

-Location of event.
+# Location of event.
-location = "Pittsburgh, PA"
+location = "Toronto, Canada"

-Is this a selected talk? (true/false) selected = false
+# Is this a selected talk? (true/false)
+selected = false

-Projects (optional).
+# Projects (optional).
 Associate this talk with one or more of your projects.
-Simply enter the filename (excluding '.md') of your project file in content/project/.
-E.g. projects = ["deep-learning"] references content/project/deep-learning.md.
+Simply enter your project's folder or file name without extension.
+E.g. projects = ["deep-learning"] references content/project/deep-learning/index.md.
+Otherwise, set projects = [].
 projects = []

-Tags (optional).
-Set tags = [] for no tags, or use the form tags = ["A Tag", "Another Tag"] for one or more tags. tags = []
+# Tags (optional).
+Set tags = [] for no tags, or use the form tags = ["A Tag", "Another Tag"] for one or more tags.
+tags = []

+# Slides (optional).
+Associate this talk with Markdown slides.
+Simply enter your slide deck's filename without extension.
+E.g. slides = "example-slides" references content/slides/example-slides.md.
+Otherwise, set slides = "".
+slides = ""

-Links (optional).
+# Links (optional).
-url_pdf = "" url_slides = "" url_video = "" url_code = ""
+url_pdf = ""
+url_slides = ""
+url_video = ""
+url_code = ""

-Does the content use math formatting? math = false
+# Does the content use math formatting?

-Does the content use source code highlighting? highlight = true

-Featured image
-Place your image in the static/img/ folder and reference its filename below, e.g. image = "example.jpg".
+math = false

+# Featured image To use, add an image named featured.jpg/png to your page's folder.

+# Caption (optional)
-[header] image = "apra.png" caption = ""
+caption = "test caption"

+# Focal point (optional) Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
+focal_point = "Right"

 +++

-One of the biggest pain points for both teachers and learners of data science in R is navigating the often unspoken prerequisite skills and content knowledge necessary to successfully apply R to data science problems.
-In this talk, R for data science educators will learn actionable strategies to more effectively bring learners up to speed, while learners will develop strategies to identify and address their own knowledge gaps.

-By incorporating learnings from the establishment of a data-driven culture at Teaching Trust, coupled with her experience creating and leading the R for Data Science Online Learning Community, Jesse will share strategies that can be immediately implemented with groups of any size in order to more quickly develop data science skills in R. These include methods for identifying individual gaps in knowledge, establishing mentor and learner relationships, incorporating best practices from the field of education, and bolstering fundamental computer science skills.
+This is a sentence for debugging